the-ride-never-ends/llm_engine/README.md

 The LLM Engine module provides a unified interface for interacting with various Language Model APIs and engines.
 It includes two main classes: LlmEngine for handling API interactions and GenerationStep for managing LLM generation tasks.
 This is mainly derived from E.P.
 Armstrong's excellent Augmentoolkit, which you can find here: https://github.com/e-p-armstrong/augmentoolkit
+- NOTE: This module relies on my private repos "config" and "logger".
+Please ensure you have access to your own version of these resources to use this module.

 ## Key Features
 - Support for multiple LLM backends (OpenAI, Cohere, Anthropic, Llama.cpp, Aphrodite)